A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

-Other cytokine response patterns appear to be cell type-specific, or present in certain cell types but not others.
-These are summarized in Table \ref{table:3}.
-For example, a factor capturing concordant response to cytokines IL-15, IFN-$\gamma$, IL-23, IL-17A, IL-17F, G-CSF, M-CSF appears in CD4$^+$ T cells only.
-This factor is driven by genes enriched for ``response to wounding'' and ``fatty acid metabolic process''.
+Other factors were more cell-type-specific, or at least more important to one cell type.
+These cell-type-specific factors are listed in Supplementary Table \ref{table:go-cell-type-specific}.
+For example, a factor capturing concordant response to cytokines IL-15, IFN-$\gamma$, IL-23, IL-17A, IL-17F, G-CSF, M-CSF appeared in CD4$^+$ T cells only.
+The driving genes were enriched for GO terms such as response to wounding and fatty acid metabolic process.
 Studies have shown that IL-23 is required for full differentiation of effector Th17 cells \citep{mcgeachy2009interleukin} which play a key role in tissue repair \citep{littman2010th17}, and activation of mTOR signaling pathway \citep{chang2013myd88} which is involved in regulation of lipid metabolism \citep{shimobayashi2014making}.
-In addition, previous studies have shown that IFN-$\gamma$ induces the expansion of IL-17-producing CD4$^+$ T cells during Mycobacterial infection \citep{cruz2006cutting}, and intrathecal M-CSF expands CD4$^+$ regulatory T cells \citep{kuhn2021regulatory}, both of which are actively involved in wound healing and tissue repair \citep{boothby2020regulatory}.
+In addition, previous studies have shown that IFN-$\gamma$ induces the expansion of IL-17-producing CD4$^{+}$ T cells during mycobacterial infection \citep{cruz2006cutting}, and intrathecal M-CSF expands CD4$^{+}$ regulatory T cells \citep{kuhn2021regulatory}, both of which are actively involved in wound healing and tissue repair \citep{boothby2020regulatory}.

-Several different factors in different cell types show enrichment for similar GO terms related to cell cycle.
-These include factors capturing concordant changes in IL-33 and IL-4 in CD4$^+$ T cells; IL-12 p70, IL-17A, IL-17F, IL-1$\alpha$, IL-4, IL-11, IL-15, IL-33 in CD8$^+$ T cells; and IL-17A, IL-15, IL-1$\beta$, IL-33, IL-34, IL-36$\alpha$ in NK cells.
-Biologically, cell cycle is intimately connected with cellular proliferation, and so these results are consistent with the fact that different cytokines have been observed to induce proliferation in different cell types.
-Furthermore, the results are specifically consistent with previous reports that IL-4, IL-33, and IL-15 respectively induce the proliferation of CD4$^+$ T cells, CD8$^+$ T cells and NK cells \citep{zhu2002growth, dreis2019tissue, jabri201515}.
+We also identified factors in different cell types enriched for GO terms related to cell cycle.
+This included factors capturing concordant changes in IL-33 and IL-4 in CD4$^{+}$ T cells; IL-12 p70, IL-17A, IL-17F, IL-1$\alpha$, IL-4, IL-11, IL-15, IL-33 in CD8$^{+}$ T cells; and IL-17A, IL-15, IL-1$\beta$, IL-33, IL-34, IL-36$\alpha$ in NK cells.
+Biologically, cell cycle is closely connected to cellular proliferation, so these results are consistent with the fact that different cytokines have been observed to induce proliferation in different cell types.
+Furthermore, these results are consistent with previous reports that IL-4, IL-33 and IL-15, respectively, induce the proliferation of CD4$^+$ T cells, CD8$^+$ T cells and NK cells \citep{zhu2002growth, dreis2019tissue, jabri201515}.